Infineon/pkcs11-optiga-tpm/README.md

 PKCS #11 is a Public-Key Cryptography Standard that defines a standard platform-independent API to access cryptographic services from tokens, such as hardware security modules (HSM) and smart cards.
 This document provides guidance on how to setup a TPM-based token on a Raspberry Pi®.

+The document contains the guide to utilize either esysdb (SQLite) or FAPI as PKCS #11 backend.

 # Prerequisites

 Hardware prerequisites: